Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 A simple model of giant charge inversion is created for living cells, and molecular dynamics simulations are execcuted (Refs.
 1-4).
-"DNA in nanopores" is simulated where counterion condensation and coion depletion are the key of the human cells (Ref.
+"DNA in nanopores" is simulated where counterion condensation and coion depletion are the key of the nanoscale pores in human cells (Ref.
 5).

 ## References ##